typelevel/cats-tagless/docs/src/main/tut/index.md

 position: 1
 ---

 Mainecoon is a small library built to facilitate composing tagless final encoded algebras.

 ## Installation

-Mainecoon is developed using [scalameta](http://scalameta.org/), so there are a few dependencies to add in your `build.sbt`.
+Mainecoon is available on scala 2.11, 2.12, and scalajs.
+The macro annotations are developed using [scalameta](http://scalameta.org/), so there are a few dependencies to add in your `build.sbt`.

 ```scala
 addCompilerPlugin(